 General Enrollment Period for Medicare Part A

-If you did not enroll in Medicare Part A when you were first eligible, you can sign up during the General Enrollment Period.
+If you did not enroll in Medicare Part A when you were first eligible, you could sign up during the General Enrollment Period.
 The GEP runs from Jan.
 1 to Mar.
 31 of each year.
 Your Medicare Part A coverage will begin July 1.
 Your Medicare card will typically arrive three months before coverage begins.

 If you do not qualify for premium-free Medicare Part A and did not enroll in premium Medicare Part A when you first qualified, you will pay a 10% higher monthly premium.
-You will have to pay this higher premium for twice the length of time you could have been enrolled but were not.
+You will have to pay this higher premium twice the time you could have been enrolled but were not.
 For example, if you sign up two years after you were eligible for premium Part A, you will pay the higher premium for four years.
 This higher premium is waived if you meet the conditions of a special enrollment period.

 Special Enrollment Period for Medicare Part A

 If you receive premium-free Medicare Part A benefits, you cannot voluntarily stop your coverage.
-Your coverage ends either upon your death or if you no longer qualify for SS or RR benefits.
+Your coverage ends upon death or if you no longer qualify for SS or RR benefits.
 Premium Medicare Part A benefits can be terminated for several reasons:

 - Failure to pay your premiums